YubicoLabs/yed-self-service/README.md

 ### My API calls to YED are failing

 There might be two reasons for this - You might not have configured your API secret, or your YED API URL is incorrect.
 See this section on [configuring your Environment and Secret Variables](#create-the-api-and-lambda-resource)

+### When I create an account, I get an error noting "User Pool does not exist"

+If you receive an error indicating that a user pool does not exist (when creating an account or logging in), ensure that you go to your aws-exports.js file in your src folder.
+Validate that the cognito identifiers match the identifiers in the AWS Console

 ### I made a change to my API using amplify update API and now everything is broken